avnet-iotconnect/iotc-python-examples/stm32mp157-yocto-python-lora-demo/README.md

 4. Copy provided Makefile to project directory and execute these commands in the terminal
     ```bash
     make docker
-    ```

-5. Create a new terminal on the host machine:
-    ```bash
-    # this will install the extra dependencies we need
-    docker exec -u root $(docker ps --filter "ancestor=crops/poky:ubuntu-22.04" --format "{{.Names}}") apt-get -y install bsdmainutils libgmp-dev libmpc-dev libssl-dev python3-pip
-    # return back to the terminal where you executed the last step.
-    ```

-6. Inside the docker container execute:
-    ```bash
     DISTRO=openstlinux-weston MACHINE=stm32mp1 source layers/meta-st/scripts/envsetup.sh
     # go through the EULA and accept everything.